 Renewable Annual Scholarships

 At Cincinnati Law, we believe that costs should never keep you from pursuing your dream degree.
 That’s why nearly 95% of Cincinnati Law students receive fully renewable annual scholarships that range from $3,000 to full-tuition.

 In fact, every year, we award more than $3 million to students like you through our extensive scholarship and fellowship opportunities.
-Our scholarships are renewable for each of your three years of law school as long as you maintain a minimum 2.0 grade point average.
+Our scholarships are renewable for each of your three years of law school as long as you remain in good academic standing.
 Scholarships are awarded to admitted applicants in order to attract and retain an academically talented and diverse student body.

-In the last ten years, 100% of scholarships awarded by Cincinnati Law have been renewed.
+In the last eleven years, 100% of scholarships awarded by Cincinnati Law have been renewed.

 Roughly 95% of incoming Cincinnati Law students receive scholarship awards.
 The average award is around $16,000.